-The Company has issued stock options under its Stock Option Plan, but does not currently have an equity award plan that provides compensation based on achievement of certain performance goals or similar conditions within a specified period, or a share-based award plan under which equity-based instruments that do not have option-like features, can be issued.
+The Company has issued stock options under its Stock Option Plan but does not currently have an equity award plan that provides compensation based on achievement of certain performance goals or similar conditions within a specified period, or a share-based award plan under which equity-based instruments that do not have option-like features, can be issued.

-The following table sets forth information concerning all awards outstanding under Option-based incentive plans of the Company granted to the Named Executive Officers and directors of the Company during the year ended December 31, 2020.
+Awards under the Stock Option Plan were made at the discretion of the Board, based on recommendations by the Compensation Committee, in an effort to attract and retain the talent that are considered necessary to successfully progress the development of Blackwater.
+The following table sets forth information concerning all awards outstanding under Option-based incentive plans of the Company granted to the NEOs and Directors of the Company during the year ended December 31, 2021.

-Compensation Securities for Year ended December 31, 2020
+Compensation Securities for Year ended December 31, 2021